 We need seven strings, each cut to about 30 inches long.
 If you don't have a ruler handy, that's about the length from your nose to the end of your outstretched arm.

-This knot is an overhand knot like you see in the photos and video.
+This knot is an overhand knot (learn how to make overhand knot!) like you see in the photos and video.
+Pull your knot up tight.
+This basic knot is one end of your bracelet.

 Draw the seven pieces of string up through the hole in the center of your cardboard loom.